 • Use modules to split a program into logical parts.

-• Modules & decomposition.
+• Modules.
 Use modules to split a program into logical parts.
-2 days.

 • Practice exam.
 Implement a well-known board game as a terminal application.